punna1958/Portfolio/README.md

-# Snehdeep Singh - Portfolio
+# Puneet Yadav - Portfolio

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 Features a clean design with dark mode support and a timeline-based experience section.